Your Chicago Business Deserves a Fighter in Your Corner.

 • We represent both tenants and landlords, so we understand every angle of a dispute

-• Serving Cook, DuPage, Kane, Lake, Will, Kendall, DeKalb, McHenry and Winnebago Counties
+• Serving Cook, DuPage, and Will Counties

 • Focused on dignified, strategic resolutions that work for real people and real businesses